TTT-2/docs/docs/developers/content-creation/creating-a-role.md

 	end)
 end
 ```

-Before I get to the conclusion of this chapter, I want to remind you of the importance of hooks: Never write functional code outside of a hook.
-I made this mistake myself once.
-As a result, the corresponding role worked in the first round, but after that it led to problems.
-It at least worked for one round, but it was only one round.
-And a role must work every round.
-Not everything has to be programmed in hooks without exception, yet they are a central part of role programming.
-Keep this in mind.

 And that's basically it.
 You have now created a working Traitor role.
 However, the role is now hard-coded.
 It cannot be flexibly adjusted in various places and, above all, the user has little control over the settings of the role without having to program it himself.
 For this reason I will go into a few optional details that you should definitely take into account in the following chapter.
 It will contain some tips and at the end the whole code to follow.
 Please note that this code contains the optional improvements.